BELIV-ASU/environment_setup/docs/installation.rst

 .. warning:: The most important thing is to make the collision box of the car be above the collision spheres of the wheels.
 If you have to add the collision boxes and spheres manually, please make sure it is as close to what is shown in step 2 above.

 5. After you have added all the collision boxes and spheres around the car, you will need to select any one of the collision shapes a menu will open on the right as shown below.
-You will need to make the physics type of the shape to "Kinematic" as shown below.
+You will need to make the physics type of the shape to "Default" as shown below.

 .. image:: physcis_type_kinematic.png